 “The building was designed to be reflective of the adjacent downtown commercial buildings.
 It has soaring roofs and a rhythm to add interest and peak students’ curiosity and wonder.
 The new building also includes green elements including geothermal heating and cooling, white roofing, daylighting techniques and sun-screening.”
 Jayne York, Kirkwood Design Studio

-Artful Learning is the signature school improvement program of the Leonard Bernstein Center, which is inspired by Leonard Bernstein’s vision and music.
-The methodology is based on 19 years of intensive research and practice with leading educators.
+We strive for arts Integration to be the center of our approach to student engagement.
+The methodology is based on many years of intensive research and practice with leading educators.
 Music, art, drama, and movement are integrated throughout standards-based learning to improve academic achievement and instill a love of learning.

 Artisticat reminds of the THINK skills that guide all of our actions and interactions at Fairview: